MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/customize-power-bi-content-packs.md

 # Customize Dynamics 365 apps Power BI content packs

-[!INCLUDE[pn_microsoft_power_bi](../includes/pn-microsoft-power-bi.md)] is a comprehensive collection of services and  tools that you use to visualize your business data.
-Content packs are available that make it easy to visualize and analyze the Dynamics 365 Sales, Service, and Marketing apps data with [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] based on a standard data model.
+Power BI is a comprehensive collection of services and  tools that you use to visualize your business data.
+Content packs are available that make it easy to visualize and analyze the Dynamics 365 Sales, Service, and Marketing apps data with Power BI based on a standard data model.
 The content packs are built with a set of entities and fields that are useful for most sales, service, or marketing reporting scenarios.

  Dynamics 365 apps are often extended with custom fields.
-These custom fields don’t automatically show up in the [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] model.
-This topic describes the different ways that you can edit or extend the reports included in a content pack to include custom fields in the [!INCLUDE[pn_power_bi](../includes/pn-power-bi.md)] model.
+These custom fields don’t automatically show up in the Power BI model.
+This topic describes the different ways that you can edit or extend the reports included in a content pack to include custom fields in the Power BI model.

 <a name="PBI_edit_first"></a>
 ## Do this before you customize a content pack for Power BI reports